- Deep signing

 - Extracting artifact packages

 The artifact configuration describes the structure of the artifacts you want to sign.
-For simple artifacts, you can use predefined configurations to get started quickly.
-For signing several artifacts together, and for more complex artifacts, specify the structure of your artifact and provide signing directives using XML.
+You can upload a sample artifact to be analyzed automatically or select a predefined configurations to get started quickly.
+Alternatively, you can also specify the structure of your artifact and provide signing directives using XML.

 In case you have more complex, nested artifacts, you might want to not only sign the container itself (for instance, an MSI installer package), but also all files that are shipped within the container (e.g. .exe and .dll files within the MSI installer).
 Therefore, every container format can contain multiple other file or directory elements to be signed.
 Each of those will be extracted, signed, and then put back into the container file during the signing process.
 In order for SignPath to find the right file, all inner elements need a path attribute.